microsoft/WhatTheHack/051-MicrosoftPurview/Student/Challenge0.md

 A well planned and executed deployment will provide a strong foundation for a successful data governance platform.
 In this challenge you would review the best approaches of deploying Microsoft Purview and setting up collections based on the requirements below.

 ## Description
-- Fabrikam has multi region presence (In US and Europe) and would like to have their governance tool to be able to scan all the data sources from all the regions.
+- Fabrikam has multi region presence (in US and Europe) and would like to have their governance tool to be able to scan all the data sources from all the regions.
-- They would like to have organize their assets and data sources by their region and then by their business's flow (Finance, Marketing and Sales).
+- They would like to organize their assets and data sources by their region and then by their business's flow (Finance, Marketing and Sales).
-- Finance assets should only be accessible for read by selected users that belong to Finance group.
+- Finance assets should only be accessible for read by selected users that belong to the Finance group.
 - The AllUsers group should only have permissions to read all the assets except Finance.
 - Setup permissions by adding the relevant groups (Finance and AllUsers)